bookschool/org/div/notes/Physical Science/14 Electromagnetic Waves/14 Electromagnetic Waves.md

     <figcaption>Figure 16.
 Uses of Satellites.</figcaption>
   </figure>

 1. Modern communication uses satellites in different ways.
-Suummarize how satellites are used in each type of communication see Figure 16.
+Summarize how satellites are used in each type of communication see Figure 16.
 a) Global Positioning System.
 b) Satelitte Phone System.